Skip to main content

 Create an API app in NinjaOne

-Sign in to NinjaOne as an administrator.
-Go to Administration → Apps → API → Add.
+Sign in to NinjaOne as an administrator and go to Administration → Apps → API → Add.
 Create a new app with:

 • Application platform — Web

-• Redirect URI — the Rallied.ai callback URL shown on the connect form (https://<tool-gateway>/dashboard/integrations/ninjaone-callback)
+• Redirect URI — the callback URL shown on the Rallied connect form

 • Scopesmonitoring, management, control

-Copy the Client ID and Client Secret — the secret is only displayed once.
+Save the app and copy the Client ID and Client Secret.
+The secret is only shown once.

 2